Sircjarr/Kt-Cmd-Args-Parser/README.md

 # Usage example

 # Argument nomenclature
-**Options**: Encompass arguments before positionals including: requireds, optionals, and flags
+**Options**: Generic term for the args defined before the positional args.
+Options encompass: requireds, optionals, and flag args.

 **Optionals**: Key-value option that may or may not be declared in `args` and may or may not have a default fallback value